-Quick and simple: Ready in about 15 minutes with only four ingredients.
+Quick and Simple: This side dish comes together in about 15 minutes with minimal prep.

 - green beans.
 Fresh beans give the best texture and flavor.
 Trim the ends before cooking.
 If you only have frozen beans, thaw and pat dry first.